 In addition to the electronic and web resources listed in this section, Burnaby Public Library has a large selection of non-fiction materials for seniors and caregivers.
 Browse the subjects listed on the right, or contact reference staff for assistance.
 We're happy to help by email or by phone at 604-436-5400.

-Online, full-text access the six-volume Magill's Medical Guide, covering diseases, disorders, treatments, procedures, issues and recent developments in medicine; the four-volume Salem Health: Cancer, covering more than 800 topics of interest to students, patients and caregivers; the three-volume Salem Health: Genetics, offering nonspecialist information on 460 topics in genetics, from the science behind the field to information on diseases and inherited conditions; and the four-volume Salem Health Complementary and Alternative Medicine, offering information on a variety of topics including acupuncture, aromatherapy, detoxification, herbal medicine and more.
+Online, full-text access of the four-volume Salem Health: Cancer, covering more than 800 topics of interest to students, patients and caregivers; the three-volume Salem Health: Genetics, offering nonspecialist information on 460 topics in genetics, from the science behind the field to information on diseases and inherited conditions; and the four-volume Salem Health Complementary and Alternative Medicine, offering information on a variety of topics including acupuncture, aromatherapy, detoxification, herbal medicine and more.

 In the library and at home with your library card.